 ‘Promising’ is a dynamic, forward-looking word that leans hard into the future – yet in writer/director Emerald Fennell’s confident debut, the ‘promising young woman’ of the title appears to have become arrested in the present, or even in the past.
-Where her peers have gone on to professional careers in their field, or to happy families of their own, or to living the white middle-class dream, Cassandra (Carey Mulligan) suddenly dropped out of her medical degree years ago, still lives with her parents, has no friends, and works behind the counter in someone else’s ‘shitty coffee shop’, expressly rejecting any promotion offered.
+Where her peers have gone on to professional careers in their field, or to happy families of their own, or to living the white middle-class dream, Cassandra (Carey Mulligan) suddenly dropped out of her medical degree years ago, still lives with her parents, has no friends (besides her boss Gail, played by Laverne Cox), and works behind the counter in someone else’s ‘shitty coffee shop’, expressly rejecting any promotion offered.
 Although clearly smarter and more talented than those around her, Cassandra has been unable to move on from an experience at university, and is now an exemplum of potential ruined rather than realised, so divorced from the tick tock of everyday life that when her landmark 30th birthday comes around, she does not even notice.
 Clearly a product of damage, rooted to the spot by guilt, shame and deep, dark rage, Cassandra seems content with going precisely nowhere, and continuing her living death.
 Slowly, the film will show us why.

 In fact, when not brusquely serving hot beverages, Cassandra moonlights as an educator of sorts.
 If revenge is often figured as ‘teaching someone a lesson’, this nocturnal avenger literalises the expression.
 Week after week, she goes to bars and clubs, pretending to be dead drunk.
 Week after week, a ‘nice guy’ volunteers to take her home, but instead tries to take advantage.
 And week after week, she reveals that her stupor is feigned, and confronts her wooers with the not-so-nice guys that they really are.
 This is an endless battle of attrition against exploitative, consent-dodging, rape-happy men whose ranks never seem to diminish.
 She is taking on toxic masculinity one dude-bro at a time, demonstrating that when it comes down to it, perhaps all masculinity is toxic, and perhaps all men – no matter how smartly dressed or well educated or politely spoken or performatively solicitous about her interests – are creeps, bastards or worse.
 This is a war that Cassandra is never going to win and that brings her no real profit – more an act of compulsion and a ritual of self-abasement than a meaningful enterprise that advances Cassandra in any way.
 Again, slowly the film will show us why.